Dimity

 A bustle made from dimity, 1881.

 Dimity is a collective term for figured cloths of harness loom decorated with designs and patterns.
 It is a strong cotton cloth with various stripes and illustrations.
 Dimity is bleached or washed after looming, less often dyed—unlike fustian, which is usually dyed.

 It is a lightweight, sheer cotton fabric, having at least two warp threads thrown into relief to form fine cords.
 Chiefly, dimity is fashioned into white bed upholstery and curtains, though it is occasionally imprinted with a colorful pattern.
-Dimity was historically made of silk or wool; however, since the 18th century, it has been woven almost exclusively of cotton.
+Dimity was historically made of silk or wool; however, since the 18th century, dimity-weavers have almost exclusively used cotton.

 Types

 Diaper is a type of dimity made of linen or cotton.
 It is a twill weave with diamond patterns.

 A palampore is a dimity made in India and used for bed coverings.

 Name

 Dimity is also a girls' name—which, while still uncommon, is most popular in Australia.